 Get a Job

 Being paid is a terrific incentive to put down the game controller.
 It is also a great way to teach the value of money.
 When kids have a job, they take instructions from someone other than their parents and teachers.
 They learn that society has expectations of them.
 It also starts the process of integration into the adult world.
+Your teen may well benefit from getting a job.

 - Renovate an old piece of furniture